DanilAndreev/DanilAndreev/README.md

 ### What is render manager
 Imagine that you have 20 computers on which parallel computations must be performed.
 Now imagine that you have to count 20 different problems in a row on these machines.
 Each of the tasks on 20 nodes, for example, takes 20 hours to process.
 It would be nice to automate the distribution of subtasks among nodes and automate the task queue.
 In addition, I would like to receive statistics on the performance of work.
 So, these are the problems that the __Atlas__ render manager solves.

-### What problems solves Atlas Render Farm manager
+### What problems does the Atlas Render Farm manager solves
 * Jobs __queue automation__.
 * Jobs __distrubution__ between render nodes.
 * Collecting __statistics__.